Amazon on fire: ‘All you can see is death’

 But is it that simple?
-Leaders of the G7 released statements condemning deforestation, but their respective countries spend little on conservation while spending billions on trade in Brazilian beef, soy and timber — some of the leading causes of the Amazon’s destruction.
-Our governments — and each one of us — need to make real changes every day, aligned to our beliefs.
+Leaders around the world condemn deforestation, but their respective countries spend little on conservation while spending billions on trade in Brazilian beef, soy and timber – some of the leading causes of the Amazon’s destruction.
+Our governments – and each one of us – need to make real changes every day, aligned to our beliefs.

 - What changes could you make in your daily life to help the Amazon?

 - Who is most to blame for deforestation?